Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes

-Our findings for narrow-gap tubes provide a fresh clue to the question of exciton condensation in graphene \cite{Khveshchenko2001,CastroNeto2009b,Drut2009,Gamayun2009,Sabio2010,Gronqvist2012}, a semiconductor whose gap, if present, is exceedingly small with respect to experimental accuracy.
-We saw above that condensing excitons exhibit a characteristic length scale, $a_B$, which is related to either $R$ (armchair tubes) or a combination of $R$ and $\theta$ (all other tubes), i.e., to structural parameters of the system.
-There is no such a length scale for monolayer graphene, at least within a low-energy effective model.
 Strong-coupling theories for graphene associate exciton formation with the spatial collapse of bound $e$-$h$ complexes \cite{Gamayun2009,Sabio2010,Gronqvist2012}.
 This is analogous to the `fall on the center' problem for heavy atoms in quantum electrodynamics (QED) \cite{Berestetskii1982}.
 To deal with it, one must regularize Coulomb interaction at a distance shorter than the lattice constant (of the order of the nuclear radius in the original QED problem).
 Then, the exciton length scale is just the imposed short-range cutoff.
 This hints at ultraviolet-range phenomena that are out of the reach of envelope-function approaches, and certainly go beyond the familiar understanding of Wannier excitons in semiconductors.
 On the contrary, bi- and few-layer graphene provides an obvious exciton length scale, the interlayer spacing, which makes exciton binding natural, and condensation a possibility \cite{Min2008b,Min2008,Zhang2008,Kharitonov2008,Nandkishore2010}.

 In summary, we investigated the whole landscape of isolated zero- and narrow-gap nanotubes, as prototype carbon systems where long-range electronic interactions rule the many-body ground state.
 Based on an accurate first-principles description of screening, we analyzed the possibility of an electronic instability due to the spontaneous condensation of excitons; investigated the resulting EI phase by a self-consistent mean-field theory formulated in terms of interband coherence; established the corresponding phase diagram.
 As an outcome, we found the scaling law of the exciton binding energy for tubes of any size and chirality, leading to the conclusion that the long-sought excitonic insulator is the true ground state of nominally metallic, intrinsic tubes.
 This paves the way to further experimental tests.